You and Your General Practice

 From October 2025, changes to the GP contract mean we must share a link to the NHS England guide: “You and Your General Practice”.

-At St Augustine's Medical Practice, we already follow most of the principles set out in this document.
-It explains both what you can expect from us, and what we ask of you as a patient.
+At St Augustine’s Medical Practice, we already follow most of the standards set out in the new national guidance.
+This notice explains what you can expect from us, and what we ask from you as our patients.

 Our Commitment to You